 As a self-confessed ‘beach rat’ Jim became an entrepreneur and guide at the early age of 13.
 He rented tackle and took greenhorns fishing.
 The more experienced anglers were too proud to have a ‘kid’ guide them, even though he usually out-fished them.
 With an artist’s creative mind, Jim studied the water temperature, the tides, weather, and sea birds, and he learned all the little secrets of nature that lead to more successful fishing.
 Continual experimenting with a variety of bait, and methods of cutting it for different action taught him how to be more efficient.
 His success rate increased and he became more in demand as a guide.
 The marina and Jim’s charters continued to expand until it was time to decide on a future.

 Jim obtained a degree in fisheries biology after going to Victoria College and the University of British Columbia.
 Each summer he worked as a guide to finance his education.
-After graduating he was offered a job at the Vancouver Aquarium, but turned it down to teach at Victoria College.
+After graduating he was offered a job at the Vancouver Aquarium, but turned it down, and spent a year in teacher training at Victoria Normal School.
 He wanted to be as close as possible to the fishing in his beloved Saanich Inlet.
-Jim only stayed a year as a teacher because his father needed his help to repair and run the marina business.
+Jim then went into the family business as his father needed his help to repair and run the marina.

 One evening, after returning from a fishing trip Jim suffered a mild heart attack from over-work and stress.
 Although he took a few days off work, it didn’t slow him down and he took on another venture.
 With his friend Jack Robertson they started manufacturing the ‘Krippled Minnow.’
 It was such a successful lure and the demand was so great, they had to expand.